Amaanprobably/PokeDex/README.md

 ## 🧠 Technical Challenges & Solutions

-### 👻 The "Ghost Data" Pagination Conflict
-> **The Problem:** I wanted a lightning-fast local search, so I built a background `SyncWorker` to cache 1,000 basic Pokémon entries.
-However, this completely broke my main list's pagination.
-Paging 3 calculates its next offset based on database size.
-Seeing 1,000 items (which I call "ghost data" since they lacked full details), the paginator assumed the list was fully loaded and permanently stuck the infinite scroll at page one.

-**The Fix:** I implemented a **RemoteKeys** architecture.
-By storing explicit API offsets in a dedicated `remote_keys` table, the pagination logic became 100% independent of the main data table.
-The paginator now smoothly ignores the background search data and fetches the correct next page every time.

 ### 🪶 Keeping the App Lean (4-10MB) & Fast
 > **The Challenge:** Downloading 1,000 full Pokémon profiles at launch would bloat the app size and kill performance.

 **The Fix:** I designed an independent, lightweight search mechanism.
-The background sync only pulls the bare minimum (names and sprite URLs) into the database.
+The background sync only pulls the bare minimum (names and sprite URLs) into the database to ensure flawless searching.
 The heavy data is only fetched on-demand when a user clicks a specific Pokémon.
 This keeps the final APK size incredibly small (under 10MB) without compromising the user experience.

-### 🐛 Squashing UI Glitches (Double-Taps & Recompositions)
-> **The Challenge:** In Compose, users could tap two Pokémon simultaneously, causing the app stack multiple detail screens on top of each other or have glitchy animation.
-Additionally, the list was doing too much work redrawing items during scrolls.

-**The Fix:** - **Safe Navigation:** I eliminated the multi-touch navigation bug by intercepting clicks and checking the `NavController`'s `Lifecycle.State.RESUMED` status before triggering any transitions.
 * **Compose Optimization:** To optimize the UI, I assigned unique `key` parameters to the Compose list items, drastically reducing unnecessary recompositions and keeping the scrolling buttery smooth.

 ## 📸 Screenshots

 <img src="https://github.com/user-attachments/assets/3de5851e-1792-45df-844e-f41891a9d437" width="30%" />